Is IV Therapy Covered by HSA/FSA in Texas?

 The IRS recognizes IV therapy expenses when invoiced separately and itemized by ingredient or service type.
 Common HSA/FSA-eligible IV infusions include:

-At Wellness Elite Fitness, Dr. Swet Chaudhari, MD customizes each infusion protocol based on member health history and lab work, ensuring medical necessity and compliance with HSA/FSA rules.
+At Elite Aesthetic MD (adjacent to Wellness Elite Fitness), Dr. Swet Chaudhari, MD customizes each infusion protocol based on individual health history and lab work.
+Proper clinical documentation through Elite Aesthetic MD supports HSA/FSA reimbursement eligibility—confirm with your plan administrator.

 HSA vs. FSA: Key Differences for IV Therapy